 The Step Well restoration lies at the heart of the JDH project.
-It is a textbook example of how public-private partnership can revive an ancient archeological marvel – and create examples of national junior honor society essays a brand new community space in the process.
+It is a textbook example of how public-private partnership can revive an ancient archeological marvel ai??i?? and create examples of national junior honor society essays a brand new community space in the process.

 Restoration expert and Step Well custodian Kr.
 Dhananajaya Singh tells us how it was done:

-★★ Step 1 ★★ The Step Well was filled to ground level with filthy, stagnant water.
+a?i??a?i??
+Step 1 a?i??a?i??
+The Step Well was filled to ground level with filthy, stagnant water.
 This was pumped out on a 24-hour cycle for several months with the help of the Municipality (who used it to wash out sewage lines) and the Electricity Department, who provided an uninterrupted supply free of charge to a high-powered pump provided by RAAS.
 As the levels receded, the layers of garbage were manually collected and scraped off every step by a work force provided by RAAS and BCHPL/JDH.
 Over 250 tractor-trolley loads were evacuated by tractors operating through the nights.

 The final stage is now underway.
 Finishing touches include pointing of stonework, replacement of carved features, installation of safety railings, surface and underwater lighting, signage, street furniture and horticulture.
 What was once a wasteland will soon be transformed into a vibrant public platform for social, cultural and historical activity.